 Introduction to MySQL Interview Questions and Answers

 The following article provides an outline for MySQL Interview Questions.
-MySQL is basically an open-sourced and one of the most commonly used Relational Database Management System (RDBMS).
-It provides its extensive support and compatibility with Linux, macOS, Windows operating systems.
+MySQL is an open-sourced and most commonly used Relational Database Management System (RDBMS).
+It gives its extensive support and compatibility with Linux, macOS, and Windows operating systems.
 It is mainly one of the most common extensions of SQL.
-It is the central component of a LAMP (Linux, Apache, MySQL, and Perl/PHP/Python) and is written in C and C++.
+Written in C and C++, it is the central component of a LAMP (Linux, Apache, MySQL, and Perl/PHP/Python) stack.

-- It supports DDL (data definition language) with respect to InnoDB Storage Engine.
+- It supports DDL (data definition language) concerning InnoDB Storage Engine.

 - It provides support to Information Schema.